AdityaC4/SpartaMISC/README.md

 1) Ed25519 used for signing and verification of device certificates and challenge-response
 2) Curve25519 used for the key exchange in Elliptic Curve Diffie-Hellman and derivation of the shared secret for symmetric communication

-The symmetric communications utilize the ChaCha20 stream cipher along with Poly1305 message authentication codes for a system that provides AEAD.
+The symmetric communications utilize the ChaCha20 stream cipher along with Poly1305 message authentication codes for a system that provides AEAD (documented in `crypto_encryption.h`).

 The above suites were chosen for speed and resource efficiency which were important to meet the specified time requirements on the target hardware.

 ## Notes